There is a great feeling of support across all departments combined with a calm, friendly atmosphere.

 Two years on, I was delighted when the partners in the immigration team confirmed that they would support my route to qualification as a solicitor; I was admitted in April 2020.
 The team is very friendly and open and the partners are extremely supportive, making it easy to learn and develop.
 I have been involved in many interesting cases, involving both corporate and private individual matters, which has enhanced my skills.
 The experience I have gained has been invaluable.

 On a more general level, I have welcomed the opportunity to become involved in the firm’s cross-office race and faith committee.
 The committee’s aim is to encourage a more inclusive workforce which is important to me.

 The strong reputation of Penningtons Manches Cooper’s lawyers and promises of an inclusive, friendly culture initially attracted me to the firm and I am pleased to say that everything I had heard before joining in 2018 has proved to be true!

-I am the chair of the firm’s LGBTQ+ committee, which is going from strength to strength: we have plenty of good plans in the pipeline for the next 12 months.
+I am a member of the firm’s LGBTQ+ committee, which is going from strength to strength: we have plenty of good plans in the pipeline for the next 12 months.
 The committee gives me the opportunity to meet with colleagues I might not see in a usual working day and to benefit from their experiences and ideas too.